uvasrg/uvasrg.github.io/src/content/post/revisiting.md

 non-members.
 For each record, a small amount of random Gaussian noise is added and the change of loss direction is recorded.
-This process is repeated multiple times and Merlin infers membership based on the fraction of times the loss increases
+This process is repeated multiple times and Merlin infers membership based on the fraction of times the loss increases.

 <center>
 <img alt="" src="/images/revisiting/image3.png" width="80%">